 You will also find an extensive collection of period formal wear worn by Alaska’s pioneers displayed throughout the museum.
 Over 80 outfits are on display.
 This collection is an excellent mix of garments including motoring clothing, everyday fashions and formal dresses from the late Victorian period through the Swing era.
 If you’re adventurous, you can step back in time and try on some of the period fashion and take your picture in a classic car – a fun festive experience for the whole family.

 The Museum can easily be fit into your summer visit due to the long summer days.
-Sunday through Friday the museum is open from 11:00am to 10:00pm at night, with Saturdays closing earlier at 6:00pm.
+Sunday through Thursday the museum is open from 10:00am to 8:00pm at night, Friday and Saturdays they are open from 11:00am to 6:00pm.